Iconic legend Tom Brady: Branding Lessons on Longevity and Success

 Its mission is to empower athletes everywhere to do what he’s done in his own storied career – keep going despite the odds.
 The foundation aims to help athletes improve longevity, prevent injury and stay on the field, court, track or course doing what they love better — and for longer.

-#AdrianaHuffington of the #HuffingtonPost and #ThriveGlobal is also a strong advocate of sleep and promotes its vital importance to performance.
+#AdrianaHuffington of #HuffingtonPost & #ThriveGlobal is also a strong advocate for sleep after learning it’s vital importance in performance.

 When the Tampa Bay Buccaneers face off against last year’s champions, Kansas City Chiefs, at Super Bowl 55 many in the US sporting world are preparing for a historic night fans will no doubt, spend a sleepless night celebrating no matter who hoists the Lombardi Trophy.